 |Landscape Architect||Building, Thinking, Creating||

-Landscape architects plan and design land areas for parks, recreational facilities, private homes, campuses, and other open spaces.
+Landscape architects design parks and the outdoor spaces of campuses, recreational facilities, businesses, private homes, and other open spaces.

 Lawyers advise and represent individuals, businesses, and government agencies on legal issues and disputes.